-If you are a runner looking for a charity number for the Spring Lake 5 Mile Run and want to be a member of Team Freedom and Support Veterans please click on the button below to contact Jim.
+Our Charity Numbers for the Spring Lake 5 Mile Run have been claimed.
+Thank you for your interest.
+You can still become a member of Team Freedom and Support Veterans please click on the button below to donate.

 Spring Lake Five Mile Run